AseelKeleeb/youvegotafriendinme/README.md

 -We carefully crafted the scenario of the presentation, serving as the basis for the actual coded story, ensuring a cohesive experience.

--Download the (CG-PP(you've got a friend in me).pptx) file to witness the transitions, plot, and our creative approach in showcasing the project to the audience.
+-Download the (Presentation.pptx) file to witness the transitions, plot, and our creative approach in showcasing the project to the audience.

 Have fun and enjoy the experience!!